-When your body fluids contain too much acid, this is known as acidosis.
+When your body fluids contain too much acid, it’s known as acidosis.
 Acidosis occurs when your kidneys and lungs can’t keep your body’s pH in balance.
 Many of the body’s processes produce acid.
-For instance, your lungs and kidneys can usually compensate for slight pH imbalances, but problems with these organs can lead to excess acid in your body.
+Your lungs and kidneys can usually compensate for slight pH imbalances, but problems with these organs can lead to excess acid accumulating in your body.

 The acidity of your blood is measured by determining its pH.
 A lower pH means that your blood is more acidic, while a higher pH means that your blood is more basic.
 The pH of your blood should be around 7.4.
 According to the American Association for Clinical Chemistry (AACC), acidosis is characterized by a pH of 7.35 or lower.
-While seemingly slight, these differences in numbers can be serious.
+Alkalosis is characterized by a pH level of 7.45 or higher.
+While seemingly slight, these numerical differences can be serious.
 Acidosis can lead to numerous health issues, and it can even be life-threatening.

 Respiratory acidosis occurs when too much CO2 builds up in the body.
-Normally the lungs remove CO2 while you breathe.
+Normally, the lungs remove CO2 while you breathe.
 However, sometimes your body can’t get rid of enough CO2.
-This may happen because of:
+This may happen due to: